 considering is to contact:

-FBIC list of good insurers that pay claims, and those who don't.
+FBIC lists good insurers that pay claims, and those who don't.

-Fifteen years ago Brevard relied on tourism and launches (we still launch Delta, Atlas, and submarine-based rockets).
+Twenty years ago Brevard relied on tourism and launches.
+United Launch Alliance and SpaceX expect a busy schedule of 21 Delta, Atlas, Falcon 9, and submarine-based Trident rockets.
 The post-shuttle economy continues to grow and diversify.
-Northrop just announced another 900+ jobs moving from New Jersey.
+Northrop announced another 900+ jobs moving from New Jersey.
 The Manned Aircraft Design Center of Excellence will be created as part of the company's consolidation of its Aerospace Systems sector.
-Recently they hired 400 engineers and high-tech people earning an average $70-80k a year to build a new KC-45 tanker aircraft.
+They hired 400 engineers and high-tech people earning an average $70-80k a year to build a new KC-45 tanker aircraft.

-Port Canaveral is the world's #1 passenger port, and home port for three Carnival ships, two Disney ships, and two Royal Caribbean ships.
-Disney will add a third ship to its fleet in 2014.
+Port Canaveral is on schedule to become the world's #1 passenger port this year, and home port for three Carnival ships, three Disney ships, and two Royal Caribbean ships.
+Disney added a third ship to its fleet in 2014.
 Canaveral is the world's only gateway servicing road, rail, sea, air, and space.

 As we diversified into a busy commercial seaport, free trade zone, and a beneficiary of space-related spin-offs, people who had previously worked short-term on space missions returned permanently, bringing skills that attracted more high-tech businesses.